Skip to main content

 Unicum

-A Hungarian herbal liqueur with a bitter-sweet flavor, made from a secret blend of over 40 herbs and spices.
-Often consumed as a digestif.
+A Hungarian herbal liqueur, bitter-sweet, built from a guarded recipe of more than 40 herbs and spices.
+Usually drunk as a digestif.

 liqueur40%